atl-love/healthcare-provider/README.md

 &min_average_covered_charges=40000&min_average_medicare_payments=6000
 &max_average_medicare_payments=10000&state=GA
 ```
+See *Sample API Endpoints* section above for more examples.

 ## Automated Tests
 A selection of automated tests were perfored using Mocha + Chai for the helper functions and Postman + Newman for testing the API.
 To run Mocha/Chai tests, from the parent directory enter the following: